Varsity team: Junior varsity players

 Members of a junior varsity team are underclassmen determined by the coaching staff to have less experience or ability than those on the varsity roster.
 As such, junior varsity teams are used to prepare these athletes to compete at the varsity level.
-In other schools, the line between JV and varsity is arbitrary, with all players at a certain grade level (usually seniors and, in smaller schools, juniors) at the varsity and all others below that grade level at JV, with only a few exceptions for highly talented (or well-connected) student-athletes, or much smaller schools where - due to their low enrollment - are limited in the number of upperclassmen athletes.
+In other schools, the line between JV and varsity is arbitrary, with all players at a certain grade level at the varsity and all others below that grade level at JV.

 Some teams require participation on a junior varsity team before being eligible to try out for a varsity team.
 These players can provide the varsity team with extra depth, with their service as back-up players.
 The NCAA previously prohibited true freshmen from playing varsity college football and basketball; as a result, numerous junior-varsity "freshmen teams" appeared on many major college campuses.
 The NCAA repealed this limitation in 1972; to the extent that junior varsity teams exist at the college level, many are classified as club squads.

 Many sports teams have assistant coaches responsible for developing the talent of junior varsity players.

 When they play

-A coach may call on one or more junior varsity players during a varsity game, especially when a varsity player is injured, is not performing well, or (because of a violation or poor grades) is disqualified from further competition.
-If a junior varsity player does well, they will see more playing time in the future or may even get moved up to the varsity level.
+A coach may call on junior varsity players during a varsity game, such as when a varsity player is unable to play.

 A team will have many talented players, but the coach is unable to come up with a rotation that allows everyone to play.
 The decision of when to play junior varsity players in a one-sided game is often at the coach's discretion.
 This depends on the coach's strategy, the time remaining in the game, the point margin, and the game situation.
-The coach of a losing team—especially if the players are not very good or they are inexperienced players—sometimes may continue to play the main players against the winning team's junior varsity players to give the team experience.

 When the winning team is ahead by a substantial margin late in the game, the coaches of both the winning and losing teams may "empty their benches"—that is, they remove the varsity players and play the junior varsity players for the remainder of the game.
 The junior varsity players can impress coaches during this "garbage time" in hopes of gaining more playing time in subsequent games, while at the same time reducing the risk of serious injury by varsity players by resting them in a game whose outcome has been effectively decided.